antronerds/r2-training-courses/docs/Methylation_analysis.md

 A single Heatmap can be further categorized and compared by each cell type (by different tissues).
 With the example of "Lokk" Heatmap (normal cell), the following additional steps could be done after Step 5) to categorize per cell type:

-Scroll down to the "Gene" table on the bottom of the Heatmap webpage.
-Select "a track" in Field "Order samples by" and "tissue (17 cat)" in Field "Ordering track" (in Figure 3-2).
+Scroll down to the "Gene" menu on the bottom of the Heatmap webpage.
+Select "a track" in Field "Order samples by" and "tissue (17 cat)" in Field "Ordering track" (in Figure 3-3a1).
 This allows the Heatmap to be organized by cell type.

 ![](_static/images/Methylation/fig3-2a.png)

 [**Figure 3-2: The table option on the Heatmap webpage**](_static/images/Methylation/fig3-2a.png)

-Figure 3-3 is a categorized Heatmap by cell type.
-If a cursor is placed on the "tissue" label on the X-axis (above), a pop-up message shows the information regarding the annotations/tracks such as tissue type and gender of each sample.
-For example, Sample "gsm1215434" came from bladder tissue of a male as shown in Figure 3-3.
+Figure 3-3a1 is a categorized Heatmap by cell type.
+If you hoover over the small annotation boxes on the tissue annotation track the information box shows the specifications regarding the annotations/tracks such as tissue type and gender of each sample.
+For example, Sample "gsm1215434" came from bladder tissue of a male as shown in Figure 3-3a1.

 ![](_static/images/Methylation/fig3-3a1.png)